 Tip #3: The End Game

-Week three and four are a pish posh of eggnog, festivities and goal setting.
+Week three and four are a pish posh of eggnog, festivities, and goal setting.
 What a mash-up!
 Call me ambitious but I love a good win.
-I step into the New Year with my eye on the prize and a well thought out plan to get me there.
-Many of us get to the end of the year not having accomplished much of anything and that is simply because you came to play ball without a strategy or the prescribed gear.
+I step into the New Year with my eye on the prize and a well-thought-out plan to get me there.
+Many of us get to the end of the year not having accomplished much of anything and that is simply because we came to play ball without a strategy or the prescribed gear.
 Champions come prepared and this is a House of Champions…right?

-Look, I don’t know about you but I have BIG plans for next year and achieving them is going to require a lot of grit, a cup or two of resilience and whole lotta planning.
+Look, I don’t know about you but I have BIG plans for next year, and achieving them is going to require a lot of grit, a cup or two of resilience, and a whole lotta planning.
 However, failure is not an option.

 Are you ready to burst into 2020 on “fiyah” and ready to win?

 Then commit to the process, work the program, and make the investment.